1956–57 Northern Rugby Football League season

 The 1956–57 Rugby Football League season was the 62nd season of rugby league football.

 Season summary

 Oldham finished the regular season as the league leaders and then won their fourth Rugby Football League Championship when they beat Hull F.C.
 15-14 in the play-off final.

 The Challenge Cup winners were Leeds who beat Barrow 9-7 in the final.

 Oldham won the Lancashire League, and Leeds won the Yorkshire League.
 Oldham beat St. Helens 10–3 to win the Lancashire County Cup, and Wakefield Trinity beat Hunslet 23–5 to win the Yorkshire County Cup.

+Lewis Jones' record total of 496 points was only bettered in 2024 by Max Jowitt, who scored 500 in Wakefield Trinity's successful Championship campaign.